fibonacid/mesh_morphing/README.md

 # Mesh Morphing
 An interactive 3D scene with a morphing sphere.

+## Introduction
+I made this sketch to create some visuals to use in a live performance.
+This sketch is audio reactive and has some parameters which are accessible from a graphic user interface and, in a future release from a MIDI controller.
+I decided to use a configuration file to set some aspects of my sketch that could vary from scenario to scenario, so for example at this time I could change the dimensions of the window, set it fullscreen, get the application to run in eco mode and so on.
+No one likes laggy visuals, so i decided to write my own shaders to achieve greater performance and scalability.

 ## Description
 This sketch involves a 3D Scene with a spherical shape as protagonist.
 The shape appearance is constantly changing due to a gradual displacement of its vertexes.